thedossier/thedossier/README.md

 - 👋 Hi, I’m @thedossier
-- 👀 I’m interested in Data Science and different Machine Learning models.
+- 👀 I’m interested in Data Analysis, Data Science and different Machine Learning models.

-You can view more at my web3 domain on the Polygon Network: TheDossier.x
+This is a group of projects I am working on.
+When I remember to update it.
+Face Palm.

+You can check out my portfolio at https://thedossier.github.io/Portfolio

+You can find out how to reach out to me through my portfolio page.
+Always open to feedback.

 <!---